New State Pension - How much New State Pension will I get?

 A State Pension statement can tell you how much New State Pension you will receive.
-You can request a statement online on the Check your State Pension pag of the government website or you can contact the Pension Service by telephone or post.
+You can request a statement online on the Gov.UK: Check your State Pension or you can contact the Pension Service by telephone or post.

-If you have not yet reached state pension age, you may be able to pay voluntary national insurance contributions to fill the gaps in your national insurance record and increase your entitlement.
-You can read more about making voluntary contributions on the government website on their Voluntary National Insurance page.
+If you have not yet reached 66, you may be able to pay voluntary national insurance contributions to fill the gaps in your national insurance record and increase your entitlement.
+You can read more about making voluntary contributions at Gov.UK: Voluntary National Insurance.

 The New State Pension does not usually include any additional amounts.

 If you paid national insurance contributions before 6 April 2016 and you would have been better off claiming the old Basic State Pension, you could receive an additional amount so that you are not any worse off claiming the New State Pension.